 Air Alliance Houston is seeking motivated individuals to teach our educational cross-collaborative lesson plans for students in kindergarten through 8th grade.
 Teaching artists are trained in three age-appropriate curricula.

 AAH employs teaching artists on a part-time basis to reach thousands students each year.
 Classes are taught on-site at schools and educational events throughout Houston.
 Classes are assigned to teaching artists on a first-come, first-served basis, with preference given for class opportunities brought by the teaching artist.
 Some local travel in and around the Houston area is required.

 - Administrative support in coordination with other Air Alliance Houston staff.

 - Other duties as assigned.

 - Spanish language fluency is highly desired.

-- Bachelor’s degree (or work towards a degree).
+- Bachelor’s degree (or working toward a degree).

-- Ability to schedule independently and perform assigned duties in a time-efficient manner.
+- Ability to work independently and perform assigned duties in a time-efficient manner.

-- One to two years experience in education.
+- 1-2 years experience in an educational setting.